apache/activemq-artemis/docs/user-manual/en/rest.md

     system path.
 This is a directory where push registrations for queues are stored.
 See [Pushing Messages](#message-push).

 -   `producer-session-pool-size`.
-The REST implementation pools ActiveMQ sessions for sending messages.
+The REST implementation pools Apache ActiveMQ sessions for sending messages.
 This is the size of the pool.
 That number of sessions will be created at startup time.